SEO has become an essential channel in the digital marketing mix for brands and organizations, and it’s constantly evolving.

 - Updates made by the search engines themselves.

-While adaptability is more of an aptitude than a skill, it is still important to find a way to master methods for how to pivot and change and when to recognize that something needs to be updated in your strategy, approach, tactics, or goals.
+While adaptability is more of an aptitude than a skill, it is still important to find a way to master methods for how to pivot and change.
+You must be able to recognize when something needs to be updated in your strategy, approach, tactics, or goals.

 More SEO Resources: